-Process optimization with Lean, Kaizen and CIP with PRINCE2® 7 Foundation in Project Management and PRINCE2® 7 Practitioner in Project Management
+Process optimization with Lean, Kaizen and CIP with PRINCE2® Project Management Foundation (Version 7) and PRINCE2 Project Management Practitioner (Version 7)

-• Certificates: Certificate "PRINCE2® 7 Foundation in Project Management"
+• Certificates: Certificate "PRINCE2® Project Management Foundation (Version 7)"

 Certificate "Process optimization with Lean, Kaizen and CIP"